Arlington Transit: History

 In 2008, the Shirlington Bus Station, also known as the Shirlington Transit Center, opened in The Village at Shirlington.
 The Shirlington Transit Center is located at South Quincy Street near the intersection of South Randolph Street and 31st Street South.
 This bus station is also located near Shirley Highway (I-395).
 This bus station is accessible from Shirlington Circle, having buses heading to and from Pentagon and Pentagon City Stations.
 With the opening of the new bus station, ART and Metrobus began using it as major transfer point.
 Shirlington Station connects most bus routes to nearby Metrorail stations, as well as the neighborhood of Fairlington.
 Shirlington Station also provides access to the Village at Shirlington, as it provides local restaurants, arts and entertainments, Shirlington Branch Library, and stores.
 In addition to bus service, the Shirlington Transit Center houses the Arlington Commuter Store, where it sells WMATA SmarTrip cards and iRide SmarTrip cards.
 In 2014, the Alexandria Transit Company's DASH bus began serving this station with the AT9 route (now Line 36A/B), connecting it to the City of Alexandria between Mark Center and Potomac Yard.

-The county has been converting its bus fleet to Compressed Natural Gas, to follow the Arlington County AIRE project, and to be environmentally friendly.
-ART began this project by starting with its order of NABI LFW buses in 2007.
-Older buses, as well as the GEORGE buses, ran on diesel fuel.
-Since the GEORGE bus system was suspended, the ART fleet run only on CNG fuel.
-From 2007, ART increased and improved on its bus routes to reduce crowding.
-In 2011, ART ordered the Designline EcoSaver CNG-Electric Hybrid buses.
-These buses are different than the other buses, as other agencies ordered Diesel-electric Hybrid buses, although the CNG-Electric Hybrid buses are expected to reduce emissions and noise pollutions in the county.
-In 2013, ART removed them from service due to brake failure issues.
-Since these buses didn't return in service because of reliability and safety reasons, ART returns to provide CNG fueled buses only.

-On December 29, 2019, Arlington Transit announced that First Transit commenced a five-year contract to operate the network, ending its partnership with National Express Transit Corporation which had operated ART since 2009.
+On December 29, 2019, Arlington Transit announced that First Transit commenced a five-year contract to operate the network, ending its partnership with National Express Transit which had operated ART since 2009.
 ART's operator switch went into effect in order to improve service with the on-time performance.